FabioRodrigues/gostructure/README.md

 ## Architectures

-To exeplify these patterns, I'll solve a single `BDD` scenario aplying each of below patterns:
+To exemplify these patterns, I'll solve a single `BDD` scenario aplying each of below patterns:

 - DDD (developing)